bvarnai/respository-installer/README.md

 - `--link` - use symlinks to target directory
 - `--branch` - overrides `branch` setting in configuration
 - `--stream` - specifies the `stream` of the configuration
+- `--git-quiet` - pass quite to git commands (not everything is suppressed)

 #### Options for development/testing

 - `--skip-self-update` - skip the script update step
 - `--use-local-config` - use a local configuration file

 ##### Link mode